Out of the depths

 PDF of text and tune

-MIDI of tune
+MP3 of tune

 The seemingly large number (nine) of occurrences of "Lord" almost reflects that